The best PC for VR will let you effortlessly jump into the world of virtual reality.

 Its connectivity is paramount: there is wired 2.5 Gbps Ethernet and WiFi 6, with two antennas directly mounted on the top back of the chassis.
 After removing the top cover, you may easily remove the side panels to upgrade its components in the future.

-How we chose the best PC for VR
+How to choose the best PC for VR

 In a business environment, building your own PC is not the best option.
 It's time-consuming and is not scalable beyond one without placing an additional burden on your IT staff.
 However, the VR requirements are well within the range of many ready-made PCs, both those designed for gamers and those designed as graphics workstations.
 In order to start, you need a very fast last-generation processor and one of the best available graphics cards.